sugitake/security-job-interview/README.md

 17. **What's the difference between hashing, encryption, and encoding?**
     Hash is used to validate the integrity of the content by detecting all modifications and thereafter changes to a hash output.Encryption encodes data for the primary purpose of maintaining data confidentiality and security.
 It requires a private key to reversible function encrypted text to plain text.
 Organized [here](./hash_encry.md)
 18. **What is TTP?**
-    TTP stands for tactics, techniques, and procedures, which means the behavior of an actor.
-A tactic is the highest-levedl description of this behavior, while techniques gives a more detailed description of behavior in the context of a tactic, and procedures an even lower-level, highly detaild description in the context of a technique.
+    TTP stands for tactics, techniques, and procedures, which means the behavior of an threat actor.
+A tactic is the highest-level description of this behavior, while techniques gives a more detailed description of behavior in the context of a tactic, and procedures is an even lower-level, highly detaild description in the context of a technique.
-19. Describe your home network or lab.
+19. **What is DevSecOps?**
+    DevSecOps is a development practice that initegrates security initiatives at every stage of the software development lifecycle to deliver robust and secure applications.
+20. **What is the Mitre Att&ck framework?**
+    When it comes to MITRE ATT&CK®, it stands for MITRE Adversarial Tactics, Techniques, and Common Knowledge.
+It is basically a trademark of the same and a framework where the entire data of cyber adversary behavior is reported.
+This can help you understand the attacker and make it easy for you to plan further strategies to keep the data safe and secure.
+21. **Explain the Mitre ATT&CK use?**
+    The Mitre Att&CK is quite popular among cyber specialists.
+The red teamers, Threat hunters, and defenders consider using the MITRE ATT&CK paradigm as it helps them find all about the cyberattacks better.
+Not only this, but it also helps you assess the vulnerability level of the organization to plan better security tactics that can assist them in keeping all the attacks away.
+22. **What is CIA?**
+    CIA triad is the key objectives of cybersecurity program.
+This triad has three components, which are confidentiality, integrity, and availability.
+Confidentiality ensures that unauthorized individuals are not able to gain access to sensitive information.
+Integrity ensures that there are no unauthorized modifications to information or systems, either intentionally or unintentionally.
+Availability ensures that information and systems are ready to meet the needs of legitimate users at the time those users request them.
+23. **What is difference between IDS and IPS?**
+    An intrusion detection system (IDS) is defined as a solution that monitors network events and analyzes them to detect security incidents and imminent threats.
+An intrusion prevention system (IPS) is defined as a solution that performs intrusion detection and then goes one step ahead and prevents any detected threats.

-20. Which is more secure, open source or closed source?
+24. Which is more secure, open source or closed source?
-21. What security framework is the best?
+25. What security framework is the best?
-22. What is the primary goal of IT security or cybersecurity?
+26. What is the primary goal of IT security or cybersecurity?
-23. What is a threat, risk, and a vulnerability?
+27. What is a threat, risk, and a vulnerability?
-24. Where do you get security news from?
+28. Where do you get security news from?
-25. Why are preventive controls better than detective controls?
+29. Why are preventive controls better than detective controls?
-26. Should you compressed or encryped first?
+30. Should you compressed or encryped first?
-27. What are the most important files in Linux?
+31. What are the most important files in Linux?
-28. What is the difference between shadow file and password file in linux?
+32. What is the difference between shadow file and password file in linux?
-29. What is previlege escalation in linux?\
+33. What is previlege escalation in linux?
-30. What is the HTTP status code we might get back from a server?
+34. What is the HTTP status code we might get back from a server?
-31. What is the vulnerability assessment and penetration test?
+35. What is the vulnerability assessment and penetration test?
-32. What is the Mitre Att&ck framework?
-33. How can we determine if an email is legitimate?
+36. How can we determine if an email is legitimate?
-34. What is SQL injection and how to prevent it?
+37. What is SQL injection and how to prevent it?
-35. What is Cross-site Scripting (XSS) and how will you mitigate it?
+38. What is Cross-site Scripting (XSS) and how will you mitigate it?
-36. What is data leakage and how will you detect and prevent it?
+39. What is data leakage and how will you detect and prevent it?
-37. What is Salting?
+40. What is Salting?
-38. What is Password salting?
+41. What is Password salting?
-39. What is honeypot?
+42. What is honeypot?
-40. What is Residual Resk?
+43. What is Residual Resk?